 I guarantee that the part us curly cousins don’t look forward to is detangling our hair.
 Am I right?
 I know it can be time consuming and seeing hair shedding can be scary.
-BUT!

-What if I told you that you can detangle like a pro to reduce breakage and to grow your hair as long as possible?
+But wait, what if I told you that you can detangle like a pro to reduce breakage and to grow your hair as long as possible?

 - Wet Hair

-The first thing to do is thoroughly wet my hair in the shower.
+The first thing to do is thoroughly wet hair in the shower.
 Just drench it!
 When your hair is wet, bonds naturally break within your hair, and this actually makes your hair more flexible to comb.
 Just remember wet hair is more prone to being damaged or broken off, because it is now in a more vulnerable state.
 This is why you must be extremely gentle whenever you’re detangling wet hair.
 The benefit to detangling wet hair is that it is softer, more flexible, and easier to manage.
 So you end up getting less breakage, and in the long run...longer hair.

 When applying your shampoo, it’s incredibly important to focus on your scalp.
 Your scalp is where you accumulate the most build up .
 So apply, work on the scalp, massage your scalp, then rack the remaining shampoo towards your roots.

 - Section Hair

 After cleansing and rinsing your hair out, the next step is conditioning.
 A key factor is to section your hair.
 Depending on how thick your hair is, section your hair into 2-4 sections.
 If you have tightly coiled hair or hair that is prone to tangles, this allows you to focus on each section more thoroughly, which also helps reduce breakage.